 Kids: Tending bees is a phenomenal hands-on learning experience for kids, and I highly recommend you involve your kids in the process from the very beginning.
 We provide hive tours and special kids classes here in Austin, and hopefully you can find something similar in your area.
 Plus, few things are more adorable than a kiddo in a bee suit!
 I bet you all have a stove in your homes, and you assuredly have taught your kids that the stove is off-limits and not to be touched.
 Employ the same thought process to bee hives and teach your kids the hives are not to be disturbed without adult supervision.
 Generally speaking, a kid can get a few feet away from a hive with few repercussions, but ensure they know they should never stand directly in front of an entrance or open the lid.

 Is my yard even appropriate for bees?
 First things first—you need to learn if keeping bees in your city is legal.
 While urban beekeeping has become quite vogue in cities such as Brooklyn and L.A., plenty of cities still don’t allow beekeeping in the city limits.
 Find out the regulations in your city, and follow them to a T. Most will prescribe a certain hive density to your plot size, and may require you be a certain number of feet from your neighbor’s property line.
 Even if regulations are lean, I recommend you place your hives, at a minimum, fifteen feet from your neighbor’s property line.
 If you are any closer, consider installing a sort of barrier, such as a small fence or a line of foliage (vines, bamboo, etc.) If you or your close neighbors have a swimming pool, make sure you place a water source for the bees within 5-10 feet of the hive.
 Honey bees love swimming pools, and once they establish a preferred water source it can be almost impossible to break them of that habit.
 Some swear by adding a few drops of lemongrass essential oil to your water to draw the bees to that particular source.
 Keep in mind bees drown very easily, so stones, corks, or a type of float is important to include.
 Want to learn more about the specifics of preparing your yard for bees?
-This blog will help you get your site prepped for bees.
+This blog post will help you get your site prepped for bees.
 A quick note on rooftops: rooftop hives are great for so many reasons.
 First, we know bees prefer to be higher and away from the commotion.
-Second, you generally don’t have to fuss with trimming grass or ground cover, and down here in the south, that can meet no small hive beetles, which pupate in the soil.
+Second, you generally don’t have to fuss with trimming grass or ground cover, and down here in the south, that can mean no small hive beetles, which pupate in the soil.
 However, one word of caution: think about your roof access.
 Climbing a ladder isn’t too bad until you have to carry a 45 pound super of honey along for the descent!

 My yard is pretty small.
 Don’t you need a lot of land to keep bees?
 There are two parts to this question.
 First: how much space do the actual wooden hives take up?
-Presuming you are doing langstroth hives, the footprint is pretty small.
+Presuming you are doing Langstroth hives, the footprint is pretty small.
 The boxes are only about 14″x20″.
 A top bar hive takes up a bit more space and can vary from one manufacturer to another.
 Our top bars are about 48″x18″.
 Multiply those numbers times the number of hive you plan on keeping Of course, you need a few feet on at least one side of the hive to stand to work, and I prefer to have a few feet on the back side to maneuver as well.
 The second part to this question involves how much space do you need to allot around the hives as an ‘off-limits’ zone where you would refrain from working or playing.
 This is a very personal question and pertains to your comfort level.
 However, I feel completely comfortable letting my nieces and nephews play within about 6 feet of the hives.
 I would provide additional space in front of the entrance to the hive, as you never want to block the forager bees’ flight path.

 But what will my neighbors say?
-If you have ensured you are within your legal rights (see previous question!) then your neighbors can complain, but probably to no avail.
+If you have ensured that you are within your legal rights (see previous question!) then your neighbors can complain, but probably to no avail.
 I get asked often if you should warn your neighbors before you start hives.
 No, you should not warn your neighbors.
 However, unless you are concerned the conversation will head south quickly, I strongly encourage you to share the wonderful news that you are embarking on such a fun adventure.
-If your neighbors are gardeners, they likely already know the benefit of bees, but it doesn’t help to remind them.
+If your neighbors are gardeners, they likely already know the benefit of bees, but it doesn’t hurt to remind them.
 (A quick anecdote: my first urban site partner saw four times the yield in his garden the first year we installed the hives.)
 Do your research and educate yourself, and then find ways to share the experience that will resonate with your neighbors, even if its just with a bit of honey from your first harvest.
 If they are particularly nervous, I’d strongly recommend you ‘mask’ the hives in some way.
 My experience is that the old adage is true: out of site, out of mind.
 Building a small trellis with some beautiful vines in between the hives and the neighbor is one idea, and clumping bamboo also provides a nice privacy screen.
 Of course, if a close neighbor shares that her daughter is deathly allergic to honey bee venom, I’d strongly suggest you find somewhere else in town to place your hives.
 While you likely can’t be liable and no one could prove it was your honey bees if she were to get popped, I doubt that guilt or hassle is one you want to be burdened with.